 Fartlek workouts combine endurance training with speed training by challenging the body to adapt to different speeds.
 This in turn will allow you to become a faster runner over longer distances.

 While fartlek workouts can vary greatly, they tend to target one or two paces in addition to a consistent steady long run pace.
-It’s important to note that fartlek workouts are NOT interval training in which you walk for recovery.
+It’s important to note that fartlek workouts are NOT interval training, in which you walk or even rest completely for recovery.
 You’re running the entire time.

 You might be able to go faster during intervals, but your overall average heart rate will be higher for fartlek workouts because your HR doesn’t drop as much during recovery.

 No matter how fit (or unfit!) you are, you can start incorporating fartlek workouts into your running.
-It can be quite structured—run 6-3-1 minutes faster with 2 minutes jogging recovery—to quite unstructured—run hard up the hill, jog on the downhill, run to the next lamppost, etc.
+It can be quite structured—run 6 minutes, then 3 minutes, then 1 minute at a faster pace, with 2 minutes jogging recovery—to quite unstructured—run hard up the hill, jog on the downhill, run to the next lamppost, etc.

 And you can use fartlek workouts anywhere and any time.
 On the treadmill, at the beach, in the city, during the summer, when it’s raining outside, and so forth.
 Interval workouts tend to be designed for a track because it’s so structured, but fartleks are great for the road or the trail.